nikitac25/data_eng/hw2/readme.md

     MYSQL_HOST=host.docker.internal
     ```

+2. **(Optional)**: Replace the CSV files in the `datasources` folder with full datasets.
+   The repository includes only small sample files for demonstration.

-2. **Run the following commands** to set up MySQL, load the data and upload outputs:
+3. **Run the following commands** to set up MySQL and load the data:

     ```bash
     bash start_mysql.sh